-We can never attain real freedom if we're still a slave through colonial mentality and feeling inferior from other races.
-Same thing that we can't totally be free when our very own government is terrorizing and putting down its own people.
+We can never attain real freedom if we're still a slave through the colonial mentality and feeling inferior from other races.
+The same thing that we can't totally be free when our very own government is terrorizing and putting down its own people.

 That may be our very own story today.
 The state of our current societal freedom.
 A prisoner of faith and hope.